iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

 - `--targets` - specific metric files or directories to calculate metrics differences for.
-If omitted (default), this command uses all metric files found in both Git revisions.
+If omitted (default), this command uses all metric files found in both Git references.

 - `-R`, `--recursive` - determines the metric files to use by searching each target directory and its subdirectories for DVC-files to inspect. `targets` is